tryolabs/norfair/README.md

 Norfair currently supports Python 3.7+.

-For the pure python version, install as:
+For the pure Python version, install as:

 ```bash
 pip install norfair